not-sekiun/Consortium/README.md

 Consortium (Home) > connect --help
 usage: connect [-h] [-c [CONFIG_FILEPATH]] [-rh HOSTNAME/IP] [-rp PORT] [-u USERNAME] [-p PASSWORD]

-Create a new client connection to a Consortium server using a configuration file or by manually specifying connection details.
+Create a new client session to a Consortium server using a configuration file or by manually specifying connection details.

 options:
   -h, --help            show this help message and exit -c [CONFIG_FILEPATH], --config [CONFIG_FILEPATH]
                         The filepath to a configuration JSON file containing the client settings specifying the remote host, remote port, username, and password to use when connecting to the Consortium server.
 If not provided, the default filepath to the configuration file is used.
   -rh HOSTNAME/IP, --remote-host HOSTNAME/IP
                         The remote hostname or IP address of the Consortium server to connect to.
   -rp PORT, --remote-port PORT